 Let’s look at why this is happening.
 Restaurants are seeing the same pressures as high street retailers are.
 Rents are higher, business rates are astronomical, (more so in cities) rising costs (food price inflation) as a result of Brexit and the weaker sterling pound doesn’t help.
 Not only this, but staffing costs a lot more now.
 The cherry on the cake is the oversupply of private-equity funded restaurants and fierce competition on every corner.

-The restaurants which are flying high still: Greggs, Subway, McDonalds and PizzaHut – why are they still doing well?
+The restaurants which are flying high still: Greggs, Subway, McDonald’s and PizzaHut – why are they still doing well?
 Perhaps it’s the speed in which they can purchase and eat their food in these establishments?
-Maybe it’s the nice cheap price point?
+Maybe it’s a nice cheap price point?

 With people working longer hours – ‘home time’ has become a luxury.
 We, as a nation are not as desperate to ‘go out’ now that we have so much available on demand.